MrPlumbum82/my_dotfiles/README.md

 # My VIM Setup

-This my personal vim setup, feel free to use it and/or modify it.
+This is my personal vim setup, feel free to use it and/or modify it.

 ### What does my setup contain?